wcarhart/willcarh.art/content/about.md

 company: Qolsys
 title: Software Engineer Intern
 date: Summer 2016
-Architected suite of Bash scripts to **emulate poor networking conditions** using a Linux-based network emulator, which was used to diagnose networking issues between Qolsys's proprietary home security panels and various routing hardware
+Architected suite of Bash scripts to **emulate poor networking conditions** using a Linux-based network emulator, which was used to diagnose networking issues between Qolsys' proprietary home security panels and various routing hardware
 Automated QA networking testing and **accelerated response time** to customer networking complaints
 languages_and_libraries: Bash
 platforms: Linux, Busybox, Android